rune/rune/open-source-grant/README.md

 - Your game highlighted inside the Rune app
 - Shoutouts on Twitter, Reddit and LinkedIn

-Additionally, you can list that you won a competitive grant on your LinkedIn & GitHub.
-All of this help boost your path as a game/web dev!
+Additionally, you can list that you won a highly-competitive grant on your LinkedIn & GitHub!

 ### 🚀 Applying with a Game